Carrying Riley Across the Border: Why Digital Device Border Searches Demand a Suspicion Standard

 [5] United States v.
 Touset, 890 F.3d 1227, 1233–35 (11th Cir.
 2018).

-[7] Ramsey, 431 U.S. at 616.
+[6] Ramsey, 431 U.S. 606, 616 (1977).

 [8] United States v.
 Montoya de Hernandez, 473 U.S. 531, 537 (1985).
 “The Fourth Amendment commands that searches and seizures be reasonable.
-What is reasonable depe nds upon all of the circumstances surrounding the search or seizure and the nature of the search or seizure itself.”
+What is reasonable depends upon all of the circumstances surrounding the search or seizure and the nature of the search or seizure itself.”

 [9] Riley v.
 California, 573 U.S. 373, 393–97 (2014).

 [10] Ibid. at 394.
 The Court furthers that, “[c]ell phones differ in both a quantitative and a qualitative sense from other objects that might be kept on an arrestee’s person.
-The term “cell phone” is itself misleading shorthand; many of these devices are in fact minicomputers that also happen to have the capacity to be used as a telephone.
+The term ‘cell phone’ is itself misleading shorthand; many of these devices are in fact minicomputers that also happen to have the capacity to be used as a telephone.
 They could just as easily be called cameras, video players, rolodexes, calendars, tape recorders, libraries, diaries, albums, televisions, maps, or newspapers.”
 Thus, just as officers may not enter a home in hopes of discovering incriminating evidence visible from within, they may not search through any part of a cell phone without justification, even if certain contents like call logs might seem less sensitive than, say, an individual browser history.

 [11] Touset, 890 F.3d at 1233–35.
 See also Recent Case, United States v.
 Touset, 890 F.3d 1227 (11th Cir.
 2018), 132 Harv.
 L. Rev. 1112, 1116 (2019), which claims that “[t]he Touset Panel correctly invoked two Founding-era customs statutes in support of its conclusion that border searches of property do not require suspicion.”